 Each local authority must produce a charging schedule which sets out the proposed levy rates for the borough.

-The local CIL charging schedule was examined on 4 February 2015.
 For further details please contact the planning policy team or view the details below.

 For more information on CIL, visit: